davatorium/rofi/doc/rofi-manpage.markdown

  * Compile time: edit config.c.
 This method is strongly discouraged.
  * Xresources: A method of storing key values in the Xserver.
 See [here](https://en.wikipedia.org/wiki/X_resources) for more information.
- * Commandline options: Arguments passed to **rofi**.
+ * Command-line options: Arguments passed to **rofi**.

-The Xresources options and the commandline options are aliased.
+The Xresources options and the command-line options are aliased.
 So to set option X you would set:

     rofi.X: value

-In the Xresources file, and to (override) this via the commandline you would pass the same key prefixed with a '-':
+In the Xresources file, and to (override) this via the command-line you would pass the same key prefixed with a '-':

     rofi -X value

 To get a list of available options, formatted as Xresources entries run:

-    rofi -dump-xresources
+    rofi -dump-Xresources

 The configuration system supports the following types: